heleneness/Assignment-1/readme.md

 Background image from Pixabay - free royalty.

-Images are from picsart.com & Stylar.ai - made prompt:
+Images are from picsart.com & stylar.ai - made prompt:
 Star Wars make an action drawing (name/title of the cards), magical, black and white.

 Fonts: